Glide Front Desk

-If you want to learn design, begin by learning to take better photos.
-If your eye cannot compose a nice photo, you likely need to develop the fundamental spatial sensibility required to make a nice design, and learning photography is a simple way to do this.
+Learn to take better photos.
+If your eye can't compose a nice photo, you likely need to develop the fundamental spatial sensibility required to make a nice design—and photography is the simplest way to train it.

 Issue 134 (August, 2010) of Linux Format magazine contains an interview by Jono Bacon in which I discuss Unity and other related topics.
 Below are the questions Jono asked me and my responses.